rkhouri/rkhouri.github.io/_posts/2023-11-20-blog-creation.md

 <div align='justify'>The stage of this endevour with the highest activation energy was getting the website itself up and running.
 With half a dozen blog posts in different states of completion before I even had a functional website,  it became a very real possibility that I would lose steam and abandon the whole project if I did not start posting soon.</div>

-<div align='justify'>I chose to host this site on GitHub Pages because **1)** it is free, **2)** I can employ version control as I learn, and **3)** I would like to develop some competency with GitHub.
+<div align='justify'>I chose to host this site on GitHub Pages because <b>1)</b> it is free, <b>2)</b> I can employ version control as I learn, and <b>3)</b> I would like to develop some GitHub competency.
 There are many great tutorials online about making a GitHub page (example linked below).
 So rather than sharing my entire process, I will focus on my key takeaways as someone who has never desgined a website or used GitHub.</div>
 <br>
 - Zero Github knowledge is needed to launch a simple website if you follow a tutorial video.
 However, a GitHub crash course video was very helpful to learn some GitHub fundamentals, including navigation, basic vocabulary, and best practice for writing commit messages.
 - The GitHub Pages documentation was a helpful resource, especially when the menu options or code shown in tutorial videos were out of date.